1jour1vin

 Wine rated (2023 guide) 96/100

-La Gaffelière's 2021 Saint-Émilion is a wine of sublime elegance and discreet finesse.
-Aromatic and supple, it reveals the delicacy of this vintage while retaining the house's signature style.
+La Gaffelière's 2021 Saint-Émilion is a wine of sublime elegance and understated finesse.
+Aromatic and supple, it reveals the delicacy of this vintage while retaining the estate's signature style.
 Lavender, mocha, spices, dried herbs, and leather are among the many notes that enhance this exquisite Saint-Émilion.
 Its balance is simply breathtaking.
-It should be kept, as it will not be ready to drink anytime soon.
-Drink between 2031 and 2061.
+It is a wine to be cellared, as it will not be ready to drink anytime soon.
+Best enjoyed between 2031 and 2061.

 James Suckling